kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_commit_report_evidence_github-pullrequest.md

 title: "kosli commit report evidence github-pullrequest"
 ---

-## kosli commit report evidence github-pullrequest
+# kosli commit report evidence github-pullrequest

-Report a Github pull request evidence for a git commit in a Kosli pipeline.

-### Synopsis
+## Synopsis

 Report a Github pull request evidence for a git commit in a Kosli pipeline.
 It checks if a pull request exists for a commit and report the pull-request evidence to the commit in Kosli.